GroupEat/groupeat-api/readme.md

 ## Git commands

 Instead of the usual `git pull` and `git push` commands, use the `art pull` and `art push` commands to interact with the Git repository as it will execute additional needed tasks automatically.
 However, before running `art pull` for the first time (i.e. after cloning this repo) you need to run `composer install` to install the required Composer dependencies.
+If something goes wrong it could mean that your Vagrant box is not up to date: please refer to the troubleshooting section below.

 ## Testing the code